FailAcademy/learning/adp-vancouver/_slides/week-04/03-auth-server.md

 **Complete the signup resolver**

-Now that we know how to send an receive an encrypted session token (JWT) using cookies, finish coding the signup resolver.
+Now that we know how to send and receive an encrypted session token (JWT) using cookies, finish coding the signup resolver.

 Once complete, you should be able to sign up users from the GraphQL explorer!